East Cornwall Mineral Railway: Origins

 In the middle decades of the 19th century, mineral extraction in the Callington and Gunnislake area of East Cornwall reached a peak.
 The trade was limited by the difficulty of conveying the products to market: pack horses were used as far as Calstock, where there was a quay on the tidal River Tamar for onward coast-wise shipping transport.
 The chief mineral was copper ore, with some tin and arsenic also; timber and coal was brought in to serve the mines.
 Although the Tamar was tidal at Calstock, the passage to the sea was difficult, involving poling the ship past shoal stretches.

 A railway connection was considered to be the solution, and a Tamar, Kit Hill and Callington Railway Company Limited was formed in 1864.
 The company was to build a standard gauge line from Callington to Kelly Quay at Calstock, with an inclined plane to descend to the quayside there.
 The company obtained parliamentary authority in the Tamar, Kit Hill and Callington Railway Act 1864 (27 & 28 Vict. c. ccxciv) on 29 July 1864.
 Construction was soon under way.
 In the following year, a broad gauge Saltash and Callington Railway was authorised by the Saltash and Callington Railway Act 1865 (28 & 29 Vict. c. ccclxxiii), so in 1866 the Kit Hill company obtained authority in the Tamar, Kit Hill and Callington Railway Act 1866 (29 & 30 Vict. c. cccxii) to build on the broad gauge instead, so as to connect with the Saltash company.
 But that year there was a financial crash, and although much work had been done on the Kit Hill line, nothing further was done on either route.

-Foreign competition in mineral extraction worsened the position of the local mines, and a Callington & Calstock Railway was formed, obtaining parliamentary authority in the Callington and Calstock Railway Act 1869 (32 & 33 Vict. c. clii) on 9 August 1869.
+Foreign competition in mineral extraction worsened the position of the local mines, and a Callington and Calstock Railway was formed, obtaining parliamentary authority in the Callington and Calstock Railway Act 1869 (32 & 33 Vict. c. clii) on 9 August 1869.
 This was to have a capital of £60,000, with borrowing powers of £20,000, and adopt the abandoned works of the Kit Hill company.
 The line was to be nearly 8 miles (13 km) long, including short lengths on the quay at Calstock and the incline.
 Passenger traffic was not authorised.
 Purchase of the quay at Calstock, and improvements to it, were included in the authorised powers.

 Construction work proceeded steadily, and the East Cornwall Mineral Railway (Deviation) Act 1871 (34 & 35 Vict. c. xxxiii) of 25 May 1871 authorised a change of name to the East Cornwall Mineral Railway.
 The line opened for traffic on 7 May 1872.